“The way should be like the untouchable moon that is clearly seen reflected by the water.”

-Kogetsukai is the only group in Chicagoland to train Zen Ken Ren (Seitei) Iaido and Jodo, Shinto Muso-ryu, Atarashii Naginata, Tendo-ryu Naginatajutsu and Jikishin Kage-ryu Hojo.
-We use the word Kogetsu which is derived from the moon shining over Lake Michigan – Moon Lake 湖月.
-Our vision is to build a community of like minded individuals’ who have a desire and dedication to study traditional Japanese martial arts.
-We are a martial arts group that donates 100% of all its proceeds towards the not-for-profit organization Daiyuzenji Rinzai Zen Temple.
+Kogetsukai is the sole group in the Chicagoland area dedicated to training in Zen Ken Ren (Seitei) Iaido and Jodo, Shinto Muso-ryu, Kasumi Shinto-ryu, Uchida-ryu Tanjojutsu, Isshin-ryu Kusarigamajutsu, Atarashii Naginata, Tendo-ryu Naginatajutsu, and Jikishin Kage-ryu Kenjutsu.
+Our name, ‘Kogetsu’, is derived from the moon shining over Lake Michigan – Moon Lake 湖月.
+Our vision is to foster a community of like-minded individuals who share a passion and commitment to studying traditional Japanese martial arts.
+As a martial arts group, we donate 100% of our proceeds to the not-for-profit organization Daiyuzenji Rinzai Zen Temple.

-Jodo, Naginata and Kenjutsu can be enjoyed by men and women, from the youngest grade–schooler to the oldest senior citizen.
+Jodo, Naginata, Iaido and Kenjutsu can be enjoyed by everyone, from the youngest grade–schooler to the oldest mature adult.
 The benefits derived from training affect many aspects of a persons everyday life.

 These include: